If you're still chasing overdue fees by email, updating spreadsheets by hand, or printing paper receipts this guide is for you.

 | Parent account access | Family calls school for information | Self-service portal on phone or desktop |

-The time savings from automating these tasks are significant but the bigger gain is accuracy.
-When data flows automatically from enrollment through to payment and reporting, errors stop entering the system at all.
+The time savings are real.
+But the bigger gain the one that doesn't get talked about enough is accuracy.
+When data flows automatically from enrollment through to payment and reconciliation, there's no manual step where errors enter the system.

 The 12 Features That Actually Matter